microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 Tree.on(node: SharedTreeNode, eventType: string, listener: () => void): () => void
 ```

-Assigns the specified `listener` function to the specified `event type` for the specified `node`.
+Assigns the specified `listener` function to the specified `eventType` for the specified `node`.
 The `node` can be any node of the tree.
-The `[event type]` can be either "afterChange" or "beforeChange".
+The `eventType` can be either "afterChange" or "beforeChange".
 An `event` object is automatically passed to the `listener`.
 It has three members:

 -   `event.target`: The node on which the event was triggered.
 -   `event.isLocal`: Specifies whether the change was made on the local client or a remote client.